zartata/BLRP/README.txt

         .label               define label

-They can be combined with conditional to just to a the label:
+They can be combined with conditionals to jump to a label:

         ?.label              jump to label if true
         :.label              jump to label if previous condition failed (else)